Yaten-Codes/Yaten-Codes/README.md

 ## Hi there 👋

-I'm Alexis a CS/Math major, student at Whittier College with an expected graduation of 2025
+I'm Alexis a CS/Math major student with an expected graduation of May 2025

 📚 Projects
 Welcome to my portfolio, where I showcase my projects.